PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: Experiments

 \subsection{Two-stream is better than stacking}

-We present two variants of our PSGAN, i.e., FU-PSGAN and ST-PSGAN.
-PSGAN and FU-PSGAN share the similar structure that both have two-stream inputs as described in Section~\ref{subsubsec:twostreamG}.
-ST-PSGAN has only one input branch that accept stacked PAN and up-sampled MS as input.
-Most previous works adopt a one branch design similar to ST-PSGAN, such as PNN~\cite{PNN} and PanNet~\cite{pannet}.
-Here, we test which one is a better solution.
-We test these three models on the four datasets, and report results on \Cref{table:compareonQB,table:compareonGF2,table:compareonGF1WV2}.
-As can been seen, although ST-PSGAN achieves the best results on GF-2 dataset w.r.t. $D_{\lambda}$, and QNR, it is inferior to two-stream models, which indicates two-stream architecture does perform better than stacking input.
+We present two variants for our PSGAN, i.e., FU-PSGAN and ST-PSGAN.
+PSGAN and FU-PSGAN share a similar structure that both have two-stream inputs as described in Section~\ref{subsubsec:twostreamG}.
+ST-PSGAN has only one input branch that accepts stacked PAN and up-sampled MS as input.
+Most previous works adopt a one branch design similar to ST-PSGAN, such as PNN~\cite{PNN} and PanNet~\cite{pannet}, and ignore the two-stream solution.
+To achieve a better performance, we evaluate different structures of PSGAN and report quantitative results in \Cref{table:compareonQB,table:compareonGF2,table:compareonWV2} with all metrics including non-reference ones are given.
+It should be noted that all non-reference measurements are calculated under the full-scale image setting.
+From these tables, we can observe that the stacking strategy, i.e. ST-PSGAN is the worst among the three PSGANs in almost all cases except for on the GF-2 images (see Table~\ref{table:compareonGF2}) where it obtains the second best results.
+Generally speaking, the two-stream strategy is better than stacking, and the models built with the two-stream idea are expected to achieve better performances.
+FU-PSGAN reaches the top performance on GF-2 images (see Table~\ref{table:compareonGF2}) and obtains satisfactory results on WV-2 (see Table~\ref{table:compareonWV2}).
+On QB set, it is inferior to PSGAN, however, still better than ST-PSGAN in terms of all metrics except for sCC.
+The three PSGANs generalize well to full-scale images.
+Although ST-PSGAN achieves the best $D_{\lambda}$ and QNR on GF-2 images, it still lags behind the other two PSGANs on QB and WV-2 images.
+FU-PSGAN performs the best on WV-2, however, the worst on GF-2 images.
+PSGAN is superior to the other variants on QB with the lowest $D_{\lambda}$ and $D_S$ and the highest QNR.